 - Midwives for Haiti

-And check out my favorite birth center:
+And check out some of my favorite birth centers:

 When I'm not at births...

 In addition to midwifery, I love spending time with my family, camping & traveling (when not on call!), being outdoors, reading, puttering in the garden, and dabbling in - though not perfecting - various kinds of fiber arts!

 - my midwife mentors, including my own fabulous midwife Ruth

 - the skillful assistants who help me at births

 - the families who trust me with their care